sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

 ---
-title: Device encryption in Windows 10 for OEMs
+title: Device encryption considerations for OEMs
 description: OEMs can configure hardware to support Windows 10 automatic device encryption.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
 ---

-# Device encryption in Windows 10
+# Device encryption considerations for OEMs

 With the right hardware configurations, Windows 10 automatically encrypts a device, helping to keep customer data safe.
 OEMs can create a more secure device by implementing and testing the right hardware.